TomGiaco/Statistical-Analysis-Graduate-Admission-Criteria/README.md

 # Statistical-Analysis-Graduate-Admission-Criteria
-In this group project, we will employ a multilinear regression model in order to predict the probability of being admitted, with respect to
+In this group project, we will employ a multilinear regression model to predict the probability of being admitted in a graduate university using these variables:
+1. **$x_{1}$**